Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 <center>
 <img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/8/8d/Brooklyn_nine-nine_logo.png/800px-Brooklyn_nine-nine_logo.png" width = "450" />
 </center>
-Now I could just paste the `URL` for the picture into my graph but I thought why not try making it myself?
+Now I could've just added the picture into my graph but I thought why not try making it myself?
 So, I used `geom_polygon()` to construct the two diagonal colored bars and then placed the text on top of them with `annotate()`.